The Best Time and Attendance Systems of 2020

 Since there is such a wide range of timekeeping systems and time and attendance software on the market in 2020, we researched more than 80 of the top time and attendance systems to determine the ones we think are best.
 Our recommendations of the best time and attendance systems are below, but if you want to learn more about this type of software, visit our guide to choosing a time and attendance system.

 Best for Businesses With a Mobile Workforce

 Best for Small Businesses

 The cloud-based solution has a comprehensive assortment of time-tracking options, with employees able to clock in and out via traditional timeclocks, internet-connected computers, mobile devices and telephones.
-The system also manages paid time off, generates employee schedules, monitors overtime hours, integrates with a wide range of payroll services and features a variety of mobile options.
+The Stratustime clocks are cloud-based and can track employee time via fingerprints, magnetic stripes, barcodes, proximity badges and touchscreens.